top of page

 manchester-city-council.png

-The ground-breaking photography project features images of some of Manchester’s famous and influential people - shot at numerous locations across the city.
-95 students from The Manchester College participated in the project, taking photographs of 120 contributors, including musicians Noel Gallagher and Johnny Marr; athletes Keely Hodgkinson and Ricky Hatton; local politicians Andy Burnham, Angela Rayner, actors Maxine Peake, Steve Coogan and Bill Roache; artists Stan Chow and AKSE P19, and a plethora of local figures and community champions.
+The groundbreaking photography project showcases portraits of some of Manchester’s most famous and influential figures, captured at iconic locations across the city.
+Led by 95 students from The Manchester College, the project features photographs of 120 contributors, including musicians Noel Gallagher and Johnny Marr; athletes Keely Hodgkinson and Ricky Hatton; politicians Andy Burnham and Angela Rayner; actors Maxine Peake, Steve Coogan and Bill Roache; artists Stan Chow and Akse P19; alongside a wide range of local figures and community champions.

-The Greater Mancunians project (phase 1) was exhibited at the iconic Manchester Central Library, Main Exhibition Hall and published as a book in 2024.
-Six years in the making the phase 1 exhibition and book featured 120 contributors and received excellent local, regional and national reviews.
+The Greater Mancunians Project (Phase 1) was exhibited at the iconic Manchester Central Library in the Main Exhibition Hall and published as a book in 2024.
+Six years in the making, the Phase 1 exhibition and accompanying book featured 120 contributors and received outstanding reviews at local, regional and national level.

 Logo.png